F. A. Q.

 It is then shipped out to the lab for the actual fabrication of your removable partial custom dentures or full custom dentures.

-With shipping back and forth, look for a bit over 6-7 week processing time here.
-Once the full acrylic or partial Valplast denture comes back to us, it is checked against your positive mouth model and then sent on the way to you, to be worn proudly!
+With shipping back and forth, look for a bit over 3 weeks processing time here.
+Once the full/partial acrylic or Valplast denture comes back to us, it is checked against our records and then sent on the way to you, to be worn proudly!
 Your very first mail-order denture!

 But don't forget, the process is not over here yet.

 Once you are satisfied with our dental restorative services and are wearing your new dentures proudly, you will be able to recommend affordable dentures to your circle of friends.